 The best toaster ovens should come with at least a basic array of accessories -- baking pans, broiling trays, and racks, for example.
 Remember, most of your standard-sized baking and cooking pans and trays won't fit in a toaster oven.
 Although the accessories for toaster ovens are often hand wash only, the ovens themselves should be easy to clean, with removable crumb trays and non-stick, wipe-clean interiors.

-There are three main types of toaster ovens
+There are two main types of toaster ovens

 Basic toaster ovens do not have a convection feature, so they don't speed up the cooking time, but many say they cook faster than a conventional oven anyway because they preheat faster.
 Aside from that, the best toaster ovens will have some sort of proprietary heating system to circulate the heat so food cooks evenly and consistently.
 Cheap toaster ovens often have just one element at the top of the oven and you have to watch food carefully so it doesn't burn.
 The best toaster ovens should be very easy to use, with intuitive controls and at least a few pre-sets for cooking and baking.

 Convection toaster ovens cook food faster than regular toaster ovens or even conventional, full-sized ovens.
 They are highly versatile appliances that are very popular with cooks who want an oven with a convection features, but may not be able to afford to replace their large oven or range.
 Some toaster ovens in this category don't necessarily have a traditional convection feature, but they do have proprietary technology similar to convection cooking that speeds up cooking time, such as steam or infrared, so we include them in this category.
 Convection toaster ovens tend to be more expensive than basic toaster ovens, although you can find some very affordable models that get great reviews, as we did.